 - List out every single business near me I can think of

-– Google to get address, phone number and email address of first one
+- Google to get address, phone number, and email address of first business

 The steps you break down should be laughably easy.
 Nothing should take more than two minutes—maximum.
 The key is to get yourself to take action by creating steps that are so small, they don’t even feel like taking action.